angad-singh/cs349/assignments/a2/a2grades.md

 10. [2/3] Colour picker.
 The user can click on the "Chooser" button to bring up a colour chooser dialog to select a colour.

--1 There is no visual indication of the selected colour
+-1 There is no visual indication of the selected colour (Remark note: the indicator works for the 6 standard colours, but not for the customized colour selected in the picker.
+So, this grade is correct.)

 11. [7/7] Line thickness palette.
 Displays at least 3 line widths, graphically, and allows the user to select line width for new shapes.